hammerheim-game/hammerheim-rules/5-warbands.md

 few can transform into a thin mist in the recovery phase.
 While in this state the Vampire has a move of 2D6" per turn.
-He may not attack in close combat, shoot with a missile weapon or cast spells and he gains no protection from armour.
+He may not attack in close combat, shoot with a missile weapon or cast spells and he gains no protection from armor.
 All to hit rolls against the Vampire need a natural '6' to hit and all to wound rolls need a natural '6 '.
 Note that this may not be modified by any bonuses as it represents the protection of a non-physical form.
 The Vampire may